zamazan4ik/awesome-pgo/article/article.md

   - If you are a project developer - please consider providing better PGO integration into your project if you care about the performance
   - If you are a maintainer - please consider enabling PGO in your packages
   - If you are an OS package committee member (like Fedora FESCO) - please consider general PGO movement across the whole package policy
   - If you have experience with PGO in production - please share your numbers/pains/experience with us!
+Examples from huge companies are interesting to read and they are really motivating.
+E.g. Datadog developer [promised](https://twitter.com/felixge/status/1754772490889396415) to share their experience with PGO - I didn't forget ;)

 I want to finish with the call to the community.